-OVW grantees are required to submit semi-annual progress reports and quarterly Federal Financial Reports (SF 425).
+OVW grantees are required to submit semi-annual progress reports and quarterly Federal Financial Reports (SF-425).
 Appropriate progress report forms will be provided to all applicants selected for an award.
 Forms will be submitted electronically via GMS.
 Future awards and fund drawdowns may be withheld if forms are delinquent.

-G. Federal Awarding Agency Contact(s)
+G. Federal Awarding Agency Contact

-For assistance with the requirements of this solicitation, contact the OVW Tribal Affairs Division at (202) 307-6026 or darla.sims@usdoj.gov and Nicole.ashley@usdoj.gov.
+For assistance with the requirements of this solicitation, contact virginia.baran@usdoj.gov or (202) 305-2093.